testdrivenio/django-aloe-bdd/example_bdd/README.md

         assert_true(has_row)
 ```

-You extend the manager and do some refactoring.
+Extend the manager and do some refactoring.

 **example/models.py**